 Let’s go through an example.
 Here’s a still from our Easy way to create accessible videos with audio YouTube video.

-I don’t need to describe that there are two rows of checkmarks and that they are green.
+I don’t need to describe that there are two rows of green checkmarks.
 What I do need to convey is the purpose of this visual, which is to show that captions and audio descriptions are needed to be WCAG AA compliant, but Pope Tech also suggests including transcripts.

 I was able to integrate that into the main narration by saying, “Before we begin, WCAG AA compliance only requires captions and an audio description.
 But, we suggest also including a transcript because it is so easy to make after creating captions.”